newtheatre/history-project/_shows/22_23/panto_in_a_day.md

 ---

 The NNTs first ever panto-in-a-day!
 Come watch the hilarity that follows as we pull together a pantomime in 10 hours!
 Both traditional pantomime jokes and format, as well as a few jokes about last season and the NNT committee, it's fun for all!
-Please be aware as a play in a day the content warnings may be subject to change as the show is rehearsed.